Key Takeaways

 Holding a grudge can take a toll on your mental health.
 So if you’re struggling to forgive someone and it’s negatively impacting your well-being, know that help is available.
 By working with a therapist, you can process your emotions, release resentment, and reclaim your energy.

 To find a therapist who takes your insurance, check out Rula’s therapist-matching program.
-In just a few clicks, you can find the right provider for your needs and schedule your first appointment as early as this week.
-And, our online platform means you can get care from the comfort of your own home
+In just a few clicks, you can find the right provider for your needs and schedule your first appointment as soon as tomorrow.
+And, our online platform means you can get care from the comfort of your own home.